Our Neighborhood Homework House

 Our Neighborhood Homework House has a long-standing relationship with APU.
 The mission of Homework House is to establish and sustain neighborhood based learning centers in Azusa where at-risk children and their families are equipped to thrive academically, socially, and spiritually.
 The Homework House is located at Foothill Community Church and serves K-12th-grade students daily.

-Jill’s House is the newest local ministry in the Center for Student Action.
 Jill’s House provides respite care for children with intellectual disabilities and their families in the greater Los Angeles area.
 The program works with boys and girls ages 6–17.
 This partnership allows our students a special opportunity to buddy with a specific child throughout a weekend, giving parents an opportunity to rest and be rejuvenated.
-Fall 2014 weekends are October 18–20, and November 15–17.
+The spring 2015 weekend is March 13–15.

 Open Door Soccer League (ODSL)